Bat Creek Stone: Physical description of the tablet

 The stone itself is 11.4 centimeters (4.5 inches) long and 5.1 centimeters (2.0 inches) wide.
 The inscription consists of at least eight distinct characters.
 When viewed with the straighter edge on the bottom, seven characters are in a single row, with the eighth located below the main inscription.
 These eight characters are, on average, 2–3mm in depth.
 The marks are characterized by smooth, "rounded grooves".
 This shape suggests the stone's creator used a rounded instrument to make the engraving.
-Additionally, the entire surface of the stone appears to be polished, which further contributes to the smooth, rounded edges of the markings.
+The entire surface of the stone appears to be polished, which further contributes to the smooth, rounded edges of the markings.
 An unknown party added two nearly parallel vertical strokes while the stone was stored in the National Museum of Natural History from 1894 and 1970.
 This is evident by the lack of the markings in the first photograph of the stone, published in the 1890–1891 annual report of the Bureau of Ethnology, and their appearance in photos after 1970.
-Additionally, these markings are characterized by V shape carvings indicating they were created by a sharper tool than the initial eight characters.
+These markings are characterized by V shape carvings indicating they were created by a sharper tool than the initial eight characters.